puste1/CHPlayer/README.md

 You can select the second Audio Sound Device in the main windows of the program.

-This program use embeded Windows Media Player for playing Video and for the the Audio it uses CSCore An advanced audio library, written in C# Library to stream Audio to a second Audio Device
+This program use embeded Windows Media Player for playing Video and for the Audio it uses CSCore An advanced audio library, written in C# Library to stream Audio to a second Audio Device

 Link to CSCore http://filoe.github.io/cscore/